karthikvkreddy/angular_app/5. Building nested components/readme.md

 ### ☞ Passing data to nested component(@Input):
 ![](../img/img9.png)
-- Nested component receives info from its container using @input properties
+- Nested component receives info from its container using @input prope  rties
 - nested component outputs the information back to container by emitting events. using output properties.

 star.component.ts